Thamasb/battleships-game/README.md

 ## User Stories

 - As a user, I want to be able to start the game.
+- As a user, I want to be able to set the grid size.
 - As a user, I want to be informed about the game rules.
 - As a user, I want to be able to mark my shots on the table.
 - As a user, I want to know how many ships are on the table.